LogoCustom Linear Actuator

 • - The same section emphasizes that supply and wiring components must tolerate inrush and running current.

-• - Cross-family tables show materially different duty and current envelopes by platform.
+• - Cross-family tables show materially different duty and current envelopes by platform, so one generic transient factor is unsafe.

 S5 · Progressive Automations